wendyzimmerman/bel_lang_ws/content/language/structure.md

 ## Language Structure

 Knowledge in BEL is expressed as BEL Assertion.
 Generally, BEL Assertion have the form of a subject - predicate - object triple, where the subject is a BEL Term, the predicate is one of the BEL relationship types (e.g., increases), and the object can be either a BEL Term or a BEL Assertion.
-A BEL Assertion may also be comprised of a subject term only.
+A BEL Assertion may also be composed of a subject term only.

 BEL Terms are composed of BEL Functions applied to concepts referenced using Namespace identifiers.
 Each BEL Term represents either an abundance of a biological entity, e.g., human AKT1 protein, or a process such as apoptosis.